kristinayin/Flutter/README.md

 Right now I am interested in UX design and creative programming.

 Goals:
-I hope to be able to build my own apps and have them available in app stores, maybe as a source of passive income.
+I hope to be able to build my own apps and have them available in app stores, hopefully as a source of passive income.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>